 - Pulls the value of every OID in the supported MIB

-- Taps into the SolarWinds MIB database that has more than a million unique OIDs to verify the common name
+- Taps into the SolarWinds MIB database which has more than a million unique OIDs to verify the common name

 - Supports network products from multiple vendors

 - Quickly generates a report on the current status of every OID.

 Unlike many of its counterparts, SolarWinds MIB Walk boasts access to an expansive MIB database, ensuring users have one of the most exhaustive lists of OIDs at their fingertips.
 Its compatibility with diverse vendor products also distinguishes it from competing SNMPwalk tools.

 SolarWinds MIB Walk’s immense strength lies in its ability to tap into an extensive database of over a million OIDs.
 Its integration with the Engineer’s Toolset suite ensures a comprehensive and efficient approach to network management.
 This tool’s precision in listing and status reporting of OIDs makes it a top choice for administrators working with SNMP frequently.

 SolarWinds MIB Walk is tailor-made for network engineers and IT professionals who require an in-depth understanding of their network’s MIBs and OIDs—especially suited for those managing multi-vendor environments and needing quick status reports on OIDs.

 - Helps Monitor Network Availability and Health Status

 - Generates a comprehensive list of all supported MIBs and OIDs